Rick45/quick-arr-Stack/README.md

 Rename the `.env.example` file included in the repo to `.env`.

-Here is an example of what your `.env` file should look like, use values that fit for your own setup.
+Here is an example of what your `.env` file should look like, use values that fit your own setup.

 ```sh
 # Your timezone, https://en.wikipedia.org/wiki/List_of_tz_database_time_zones